kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  34.md

 should be used for the system monitoring and deployment layers?
 (Select TWO)**

-- [ ] Use AWS CloudTrail for consolidating system and application logs and monitoring custom metrics
+- [ ] :  Use AWS CloudTrail for consolidating system and application logs and monitoring custom metrics

-- [ ] Use AWS X-Ray to package, test, and deploy the serverless application stack
+- [ ] :  Use AWS X-Ray to package, test, and deploy the serverless application stack

-- [x] Use AWS SAM to package, test, and deploy the serverless application stack
+- [x] :  Use AWS SAM to package, test, and deploy the serverless application stack

-- [x] Use Amazon CloudWatch for consolidating system and application logs and monitoring custom metrics
+- [x] :  Use Amazon CloudWatch for consolidating system and application logs and monitoring custom metrics

-- [ ] Use AWS Lambda to package, test, and deploy the serverless application stack
+- [ ] :  Use AWS Lambda to package, test, and deploy the serverless application stack

-*
+*----

+- #appropriate_aws_services #aws_cloudtrail #aws_lambda #amazon_cloudwatch #aws_x_-_ray
 - hasExplain:: [[explanation_Question  34.md]]